-I am a citizen of Mauritania.
-I entered the United States five months ago using a fraudulently obtained Senegalese passport.
+I am a citizen of Mauritania, who entered the U.S. five months ago using a Senegalese passport that's a fake--I paid someone to create it for me.
 The persecution I suffered happened in Mauritania, because of my race.
+I was not able to get a passport from my own country before I fled.
 Is it possible for me to prove that I am not a citizen of Senegal and that I deserve asylum from Mauritania?

 Identity is the starting point for any asylum application and interview.
 In fact, it’s possibly the most important thing you will have to prove to an Asylum Officer or Immigration Judge.